KaustavGhosh4/Customer-Segmentation-using-KMeans-Clustering/README.md

-Customer segmentation of a shopping mall using K-Means clustering algorithm.
+Customer segmentation of a shopping mall using K-Means clustering algorithm - Identifying patterns among customers of different Age Group, Income and Spending Score, and segmenting them in clusters using K-Means Clustering Algorithm.